Get Involved!

 Applicants may then have specific additional competencies in mind when considering their expertise requirements.

-Over the course of the network duration, in addition to the Lead Expert, at least two ad hoc experts shall be appointed by each network to deliver specific services not provided by the Lead Expert.
+Over the network duration, in addition to the Lead Expert, at least two Ad hoc Experts shall be appointed by each network to deliver specific services not provided by the Lead Expert.

 NETWORK BUDGET

 No, preparation costs are not eligible.
-That means that you cannot get reimbursed from hiring external consultants for instance to help you in preparing your Application Form.
+That means that you cannot get reimbursed for hiring external consultants, for instance to help you in preparing your Application Form.

-First of all, costs will be eligible starting from the date of approval of Innovation Transfer Networks by the Members of the URBACT IV Monitoring Committee (this should occur late June 2024).
+First of all, costs will be eligible starting from the date of approval of Transfer Networks by the Members of the URBACT IV Monitoring Committee (this should occur in October 2025).

 To be claimed, costs have to be verified by a qualified controller according to the First Level Control system established on the national level.

 Please note that the URBACT programme doesn’t give you money in advance.
 All costs must be paid first and are then to be claimed.
-The reimbursement by ERDF/Norwegian/Swiss/IPA funds is made after each reporting period based on the costs claimed by each partner.
+The reimbursement by ERDF/Norwegian/Swiss/IPA/NDICI funds is made after each reporting period based on the costs claimed by each partner.
 It is the responsibility then of the Lead Partner to refund the funds due to its partners.
-Specific provisions for refunding incurred costs for IPA countries will be discussed in the financial agreements with each country.
-If you have questions please contact ITN@urbact.eu.
+If you have questions, please contact TN@urbact.eu

-The total budget for an Innovation Transfer Network is EUR 550 000 maximum, comprised of local co-financing and of ERDF/CH/NO/IPA co-financing included.
+The total budget for a Transfer Network is EUR 750 000 maximum, comprised of local co-financing and of ERDF/CH/NO/IPA/NDICI co-financing included.

-In addition to the network budget, each approved network will have an allocation of EUR 105 000 to cover the costs of expertise support (fees) over the lifetime of the project.
-This available envelope shall cover days of expertise as well as travel and accommodation costs for Lead and Ad Hoc Experts
+In addition to the network budget, each approved network will have an allocation of EUR 120 000 to cover the costs of expertise support (fees) over the lifetime of the project.
+This available envelope shall cover days of expertise only.
+Travel & Accommodation costs for experts will be covered and be reimbursed directly by the Programme.

-When preparing your budget, please note that as stated in the Terms of Reference, EUR 550 000 is the maximum you can allocate.
-If your budget exceeds this sum, your network’s proposal will not be eligible and therefore will not even be assessed.
+When preparing your budget, please note that as stated in the Terms of Reference, EUR 750 000 is the maximum you can allocate.
+If your budget exceeds this sum, your network’s proposal will not be eligible and therefore won’t even be assessed.

-The total budget of maximum EUR 550 000 is comprised of local co-financing and of ERDF/IPA/CH/NO co-financing included.
+The total budget of maximum EUR 750 000 is comprised of local co-financing and of ERDF/IPA/NDICI/CH/NO co-financing included.

 Depending on the partnership, the co-financing rate can vary depending on the cities forming the partnership:

-Partners from other countries may participate in Innovation Transfer Networks at their own cost for this call.
+Partners from other countries may participate in Transfer Networks at their own cost for this call.

 The complementary local co-financing has to be borne by the Lead/Project partner institutions.
 The local co-financing is formalised in the form of letters of commitment to be submitted as part of the application package.
 These letters of commitment are to be found in Annex 2 and 3 of the Terms of Reference, filled in and signed by each Lead/Project partner.